Article

 Advisers can also work with employers to design a bespoke package to meet their recruitment needs, including sector-based work academy programmes, work experience and work trials.
 Other services include employer advice and vacancy advertising.

-The DWP organises jobs fairs across the country, which employers are encouraged to attend to highlight roles available in their organisations.
+• The DWP organises jobs fairs across the country, which employers are encouraged to attend to highlight roles available in their organisations.
 A jobs fair is increasingly becoming a popular way for job seekers to find entry-level roles, able to meet several different employers at the same time.
-NHS Employers share weekly updates from DWP on the NHSFutures Platform via the Recruitment Exchange Network.
+Everyone attending these events are DWP registered job seekers and therefore have all the relevant checks to work.

 It can serve as a way for employers to raise awareness of their organisation and given the increased footfall, an efficient way to fill numerous vacancies simultaneously.
 Employers can advertise at jobs fairs at no cost, and certain events will be targeted at different priority groups supporting employers in realising their widening participation ambitions.

-To register your interest, speak to your local JobCentre Plus advisor or contact Nicola.Duffus@DWP.gov.uk who will be able to provide further details.
+To register your interest, contact your local Jobcentre Plus advisor

-If there are currently no advertised job fairs in your locality or if you want something specific for your trust/system, please contact your local DWP centre who would be happy to design a bespoke solution for your organisation/system.
+If there are currently no advertised job fairs in your locality or if you want something specific for your trust/system, please contact your local centre who would be happy to design a bespoke solution for your organisation that is designed for local demographics and relevant information.
 In addition, they can give candidates advice on the completion of application forms, volunteering opportunities, and other services.

 Employment advisors will work with participants to provide guidance, advice on suitable jobs, and support after starting work.
 This could include services such as: